-The South-West WA Drought Resilience Adoption and Innovation Hub (SW WA Hub) is harnessing the power of collaboration to enhance drought resilient practices and accelerate innovation and adoption.
+The South-West WA Drought Resilience Adoption and Innovation Hub (SW WA Hub) provides regionally focused information and support to accelerate the adoption of drought resilient practices.

-Grower groups are among the SW WA Hub’s more than 50 Consortium Partners, which represent all sectors of the WA agricultural supply chain and are providing cash and in-kind co-contributions.
+Twenty-two grower groups are among the Hub’s more than 50 consortium partners, who represent all segments of the WA agricultural supply chain and are providing cash and in-kind co-contributions.

-This focus on collaboration will enable the SW WA Hub to make agricultural research impactful and accessible, increasing innovation and commercialisation opportunities.
+This focus on collaboration enables the SW WA Hub to make agricultural research impactful and accessible, increasing innovation and commercialisation opportunities.

 Vision: